Shamrin-B/SR-FLIPFLOP-USING-CASE/README.md

 ![image](https://github.com/naavaneetha/SR-FLIPFLOP-USING-CASE/assets/154305477/0f710028-ad52-4d3e-9276-8714cf023a25)

-This circuit has two inputs S & R and two outputs Qtt & Qtt’.
+This circuit has two inputs S & R and two outputs Qt & Qt’.
 The operation of SR flipflop is similar to SR Latch.
 But, this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.
 The following table shows the state table of SR flip-flop.

 ![image](https://github.com/naavaneetha/SR-FLIPFLOP-USING-CASE/assets/154305477/dabfc4f4-87e3-4cbc-9472-f89ee1b5ed30)

-Here, Qtt & Qt+1t+1 are present state & next state respectively.
+Here, Qt & Qt+1t+1 are present state & next state respectively.
 So, SR flip-flop can be used for one of these three functions such as Hold, Reset & Set based on the input conditions, when positive transition of clock signal is applied.
 The following table shows the characteristic table of SR flip-flop.
 Present Inputs Present State Next State

 ![image](https://github.com/naavaneetha/SR-FLIPFLOP-USING-CASE/assets/154305477/dd90d16c-aec5-4290-a586-e2346b1e9eb5)